 For example, a mother's age is imputed as her child's age plus 26, where 26 is the mean age difference between MEPS mothers and their children.
 A wife's age is imputed as the husband's age minus 3, where 3 is the mean age difference between MEPS wives and husbands.

-Age was imputed in this way for two persons on this file.
-Age was determined for one additional person from data in a later round.
+Age was imputed in this way for 27 persons on this file.
+Age was determined for 27 additional persons from data in a later round.

 Sex